RodrigoHinojosa/UsingStereoVision_toObtain_PeopleDistance/README.md

 ## Software considerations

-1.-Matlab 2015 or latest is need it
+1.-Matlab 2015 to 2022a version is need it (doesn't have support in new versions to the moment).

 2.-Image processing and computer vision toolbox must be implemented in matlab